q3769/conseq4j/README.md

 In other words, see the TL;DR above.

-### *Style 1:* Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService.
+### *Style 1:* Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService

 In this API style, the `ConcurrentSequencer` is a factory that produces sequential executors of JDK type [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
 A certain